 In 1636 Cromwell inherited the estate, where the house in Ely is located.
-Along with the estate came the position of local tax collector, making Cromwell wealthy.
+Along with the estate came the position of local tax collector, which made Cromwell wealthy.

 1. The Parlour: contains 17th century oak panelling behind which is painted panelling from 1572.
 The parlour gives a sense of the house as it would have been in Cromwell’s time.
 There is a portrait of Cromwell’s mother in the room.

 2. The Kitchen: the oldest part of the house, dating from 1215.
 The fireplace is 15th century.
 Exhibits detail the work of the kitchen and the diet of the time.
 The Cromwell family ate simply.

 3. The Study: This has a model of Cromwell sitting at his desk.